Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 - Thanks to [Lucas Saragosa](https://github.com/LucasSaragosa) for figuring out the Telltale formats and for his help for parsing the D3DTX correctly for all supported games.
 His [TelltaleToolLib](https://github.com/LucasSaragosa/TelltaleToolLib) project served as a reference, which had a lot of influence in the conversion process.
 - Thanks to [Knollad Knolladious](https://github.com/LBPHaxMods) for his outstanding feedback and research.
 His discoveries from **Minecraft: Story mode** series led to array textures and volumemaps support, as well as many other things.
 - Thanks to [Arrizble](https://www.youtube.com/@arizzble2005) for creating a tutorial, testing the software on **Minecraft: Story mode** series and providing critical feedback.
-- Thanks to the [Juna Meinhold](https://github.com/JunaMeinhold) for her DirectXTex wrapper.
+- Thanks to [Juna Meinhold](https://github.com/JunaMeinhold) for their cross-platform DirectXTex wrapper.
 - Thanks to the [DirectXTexNet's](https://github.com/deng0/DirectXTexNet) authors for providing an amazing stable and reliable wrapper.
 - Thanks to [Chuck Walbourn](https://github.com/walbourn) for DirectXTex and adding support for obsolete Direct3D9 formats, which are used by older Telltale games.
 - Thanks to [SVG Repo](https://www.svgrepo.com/) for their amazing GUI icons.